Surprises, zingers and an epic reunion: Here are the biggest Emmys moments

 The great Kate wins again

 "Saturday Night Live" star Kate McKinnon won her second consecutive Emmy for Best Supporting Actress on a Comedy Series, beating out her cast mates Leslie Jones and Vanessa Bayer, among other talented funny ladies.
-The actress, who portrayed Democratic presidential candidate Hillary Clinton during the 2016 election, thanked Clinton in her speech.
+The actress, who portrayed Democratic presidential candidate Hillary Clinton during the 2016 election, thanked Clinton "for your grace and grit."

 Alec Baldwin wins, too